-I thought I'd tasted the best energy bites around until I went to a class out our local Whole Foods taught by my friend Becky from Vintage Mixer.
+I thought I'd tasted the best energy bites around until I went to a class out our local Whole Foods taught by my friend Becky.
 She shared her favorite energy bites recipe and I was hooked!

 I tweaked her recipe slightly by substituting chocolate chips for cherries and pecans for walnuts; they were just as delicious!
 You will want a good food processor or a blender that has awesome pulsing skills.
 And my favorite way to scoop them is using a medium (or small) cookie dough scoop.

 These energy bites received Nathan's and Madison's stamps of approval (Lauren isn't a fan of "healthy tasting" things) and were gone in record time.

 While snacks like fun size Twix and mini Kit-Kat candy bars are my preferred snack of choice, I'm not opposed to munching on something that packs a healthier punch, especially if there's chocolate tucked in there somewhere.

 Printable recipe for energy bites two ways below.
 Enjoy!

 - 1 T hemp seeds

 - 6 large medijool dates, seeds removed, coarsely chopped

 - ¼ cup dried cherries, coarsely chopped OR ¼ cup mini semisweet chocolate chips